-3.3.4 SWM Pond Outlet Structures
+3.2.2 SWM Pond Outlet Structures

-SWM pond outlets may be designed as: swales/channels, flow spreaders, infiltration trenches, stonecore wetlands, etc. Regardless of the design, the area around the outlet should be well-vegetated to achieve water quality objectives as well as ecological targets in the receiving watercourse.
-Establish a continuous band (minimum 3 m in width) of woody riparian vegetation around or along the outlet structure to facilitate shading and stabilization.
+SWM pond outlets may be designed as: swales/channels, flow spreaders, infiltration trenches, stonecore wetlands, etc. Regardless of the design, the area around the outlet should be well-vegetated to prevent erosion and maintain the form and function of the receiving watercourse / wetland.
+Establish a continuous band (minimum 3 m in width) of woody riparian vegetation around or along the outlet structure to facilitate stabilization.
 Plant a combination of fast-growing riparian pioneer species (e.g., poplars, dogwoods, alders and willows) as well as longer lived, large canopy species (e.g., silver maples).
-Plant the larger planting material adjacent to the outlet feature to provide a more immediate shading effect.
+Plant the larger planting material adjacent to the outlet feature to provide a more immediate stabilization effect.

-3.3.5 Temporary SWM Pond Stabilization
+3.2.3 Temporary SWM Pond Stabilization